public-convenience-ltd/toiletmap/README.md

 ### UI Development

-The gbptm ui is built with create-react-app.
+The gbptm ui is built with [create-react-app](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
 When working locally, if you don't want the hassle of setting up your own database and api server copy the contents of `packages/ui/example.env` to `packages/ui/.env` and adjust to taste.

-When you run `yarn dev` in the `ui` package your api requests will go to the endpoint specified.
+You can run the local development server with `yarn dev` from the `packages/ui` folder.

 ### Data sources